EPA cracks down on lead dust. Advocates say more is needed to help children already exposed

 Though Indiana and federal government have some money available for people who own their homes, it’s likely not enough to clean up all the lead.
 Filipelli said hopefully, with this new rule, the funding will follow.

-Earlier this month, the city of Indianapolis received a more than $1.2 million federal grant to identify and clean up lead paint.
+Earlier this month, the city of Indianapolis received a more than $1.2 million federal grant to hire staff for the city’s lead program, train contractors and make technology upgrades to help the city apply for further grant funding to abate lead.

 Join the conversation and sign up for the Indiana Two-Way.
 Text “Indiana” to 765-275-1120.
 Your comments and questions in response to our weekly text help us find the answers you need on climate solutions and climate change at ipbs.org/climatequestions.